Joe Nichols: 2008–2012: Old Things New and It's All Good

-2012–2015: Crickets
+2012–2018: Crickets and Never Gets Old

 After parting ways with his longtime label, Nichols signed in October 2012 to Red Bow, a new partnership of Broken Bow Records and RED Distribution.

 On April 22, 2013, "Sunny and 75" premiered exclusively online at AOL's The Boot.
-The song was available on iTunes May 7, 2013.
-On Monday, May 13, it was announced that the song had the biggest country radio add week of his entire career, with 52 first week adds.
+The song was available on iTunes on May 7, 2013.
+On Monday, May 13, it was announced that the song had the biggest country radio add week of his entire career, with 52 first-week adds.
 It peaked at number one on the Country Airplay chart in December 2013.
 Nichols' eighth studio album, Crickets, was released on October 8, 2013.
 On January 9, 2014, it was announced that "Sunny and 75" was certified Gold by the RIAA for single sales in excess of 500,000 digital downloads.
 The album's second single, "Yeah", was released to country radio on January 27, 2014.
 It reached number one on the Country Airplay chart in July 2014.
 The album's third single, "Hard to Be Cool", was released to country radio on September 1, 2014.

-In 2014, he sang, together with Lucy Hale, the song "Red Dress", which appears on her album, Road Between.
+In 2014, Nichols sang, together with Lucy Hale, the song "Red Dress", which appeared on her album Road Between.

-2015–2020: Never Gets Old

 It was announced on Nichols' website that the lead single to his ninth studio album, titled "Freaks Like Me", would be released to digital retailers on September 18, 2015, and to radio on September 21, 2015.
-Nichols released the new single "Undone" on May 12, 2016 and released his ninth studio album Never Gets Old on July 28, 2017, on Broken Bow Records.
+Nichols released the new single "Undone" on May 13, 2016 and released his ninth studio album Never Gets Old on July 28, 2017, on Broken Bow Records.
 "Freaks Like Me" and "Undone" are not included on the new album.
 Joe parted ways with Broken Bow Music Group in August 2018.

+Nichols final release for Broken Bow was Never Gets Old: Traditional Country Series, a six-song EP that featured covers of famous country songs, like Don Williams' "Good Ole Boys Like Me", Merle Haggard's "Sing Me Back Home", and Keith Whitley's "Ten Feet Away".